 Brochures and web pages will identify what makes each pathway unique.

 SACDays will be mandatory.
-There will be session for each Pathway and orientation.
+There will be session for each Pathway as well as orientation.
 All incoming students should have a comprehensive ed plan.
 This is our goal.

 Monica explained why this is imperative.